uiuc-ae598-rl/uiuc-ae598-rl.github.io/docs/syllabus.md

 # Learning Outcomes

-- Understand the mathematical fundamentals of key theoretical and algorithmic concepts in RL/MARL
+- Understand the mathematical fundamentals of key theoretical and algorithmic concepts in RL and MARL
-- Know how to implement and use common RL/MARL algorithms with code
+- Know how to implement and use common RL and MARL algorithms with code
-- Gain experience applying RL/MARL to open-ended research problems
+- Gain experience applying RL and MARL to open-ended research problems
 - Communicate technical information clearly and concisely

 # Course Content and Tools